 In the Community

 Each year, National Student Poets act as youth poetry ambassadors, spreading poetry to their communities through individual service projects, April Poetry Month readings and workshops, and a variety of other opportunities, such as national poetry conferences, galas, and festivals.

 As part of their Year of Service, each National Student Poet creates a community service project, expanding the reach of the Program by engaging audiences in their region around issues and themes that hold special significance for the Poet.

 Download a PDF of the Class of 2020 National Student Poets’ chapbook.

-The National Student Poets Program is supported, in part, by the Institute of Museum and Library Services, the Andrew W. Mellon Foundation, The Wunderkinder Foundation, the Poetry Foundation, and the Academy of American Poets.
+The National Student Poets Program is supported, in part, by the Institute of Museum and Library Services, the Andrew W. Mellon Foundation, the Poetry Foundation, and the Academy of American Poets.